 Towards the end of the chapter, we present templates to complement your broader action plan (Chapter 5).
-We encourage you to consider how your strategy can complement and integrate with the institution's overall professional development offerings, particularly those related to student success efforts.
+We encourage the guiding team to consider how your strategy can contribute and integrate with the institution's overall professional development offerings, particularly those related to student success efforts.
 Ultimately, your use of this chapter will depend on the overall shape of your project.